 - Extra-curricular activities, achievements and interests

-When assessing an application for taught postgraduate study, admissions selectors should ensure that applicants hold a good first degree with at least second class honours, or an equivalent qualification.
+When assessing an application for taught postgraduate study, admissions selectors must ensure that applicants hold a good first degree with at least second class honours, or an equivalent qualification.
 Evidence of relevant personal, professional and educational experience may also be taken into account.

 Where a school wishes to admit an applicant on the basis of significant relevant work experience in lieu of an appropriate academic qualification, it will need to make a case for exceptional entry to be considered on behalf of Quality and Standards Committee (QSC).